davidcarboni/restolino/README.md

 ### Maven build

-The configuration below provides both a -jar-with-dependencies (for production) and a folder of dependencies for reloading in development (`${project.build.directory}/dependency`).
+The configuration below provides both a -jar-with-dependencies (for deployment) and a folder of dependencies for reloading in development (`${project.build.directory}/dependency`).
 NB this should work if you want to deploy to Heroku.

 This also configures your project for Java 1.7.
 NB you could do this more neatly with profiles if you want to: